Phileosopher/toolbox/art-visual+engineering-design.md

-# Tools for creative idea generation regarding visual design
+# Tools for creative idea generation in visual design

 ## Prototyping/Wireframing